The Best Winter Nature Trails in Bozeman - Bozeman Real Estate Group

 East Gallatin Recreation Area

 This trail is 1.7 miles and meanders around Bozeman Beach and into a bit of open space.
 The Bridger views are fantastic throughout the trail and you can cross Manley Road to Cherry River if you want a longer walk.
-This one is fun during the winter because you can watch the ice fishers on the pond.
+This one is fun during the winter because you can watch people ice fishing on the pond.
 OR if you get chilly, stop in MAP for a beer.
 Dogs are allowed on this trail.
 To get there take Griffin to Manley Road and park in the beach parking lot.

 Snowfill Recreation Area